jamesturk/jamesturk.net/content/posts/scraping-with-gpt-4.md

     }
 ```

-and it was able to extract information from pages like <https://www.ilga.gov/senate/Senator.asp?GA=103&MemberID=3092>
+and it was able to extract information from pages like <https://www.ilga.gov/senate/Senator.asp?GA=103&MemberID=3092>.

+That same schema could then be applied to pages from other states like <https://www.ncleg.gov/Members/Biography/H/339> with no more than a single customization: a CSS selector to limit what portion of the HTML was sent to the API.

 And if you change the schema to include some nested fields: